jaejun-lee/moneyball/README.md

 * https://fbref.com/en/comps/9/1889/schedule/2018-2019-Premier-League-Fixtures provide Premier League fixture & score data including player roll for each match.
 Webscrapping.

 ## Exploratory Data Analysis
-### First, teams performance for overall season based on salary.
+### First, the team's performance for the overall season based on the salary.

+There is strong correlation between the average team salary and the performance of team represented in the total acquired points, For each game, the team acquire 3 points for winning, 1 point for drawing, and 0 point for loss.
+There is 38 matches for each team in the season.
 #### The correlation of the average team salary and the total point per each season.
 |Season    |Correlation Value
 |---    |---